twitter/twemoji/README.md

 The goal of this project is to simply provide emoji for everyone.
 We definitely welcome improvements and fixes, but we may not merge every pull request suggested by the community due to the simple nature of the project.

-The rules for contributing are available at `CONTRIBUTING.md` file.
+The rules for contributing are available in the `CONTRIBUTING.md` file.

 Thank you to all of our [contributors](https://github.com/twitter/twemoji/graphs/contributors).

 ## License
-Copyright 2016 Twitter, Inc and other contributors Code licensed under the MIT License: http://opensource.org/licenses/MIT Graphics licensed under CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/
+Copyright 2016 Twitter, Inc and other contributors

+Code licensed under the MIT License: http://opensource.org/licenses/MIT

+Graphics licensed under CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/